AlexHarker/FrameLib/README.md

 Where to start:
 ---------------------------------
-- To get the Max package [coming soon]:
+- To get the Max package: https://github.com/AlexHarker/FrameLib/releases/tag/v.1.0-beta
 - To compile FrameLib clone this repo and start in the XCode project or VS solution
 - If you wish to code new objects read the (limited) doxygen documentation of the framework source code
 - FrameLib can be discussed at https://framelib.discourse.group

 What is currently on the horizon:
 ---------------------------------